exercism/automated-tests/docs/interface.md

 - `error`: The test errored
 - `skip`: The test was skipped

-Where possible, `expected` should show the output that was expected and `acutal` should show what was actually given.
+Where possible, `expected` should show the output that was expected and `actual` should show what was actually given.

 The `message` can be used to display human-readable error messages.
 Presume that whatever is written here will be displayed to the student.